On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: SNR Asymptotics

-\begin{lemma} When $N_0\!\to\!0$ and $\infty$, the optimal GMI in Method III is independent of $\vec{P}$ and converges to the optimal GMI for $\vec{P}\!=\!\vec{0}$.
-Moreover, (\ref{limit1}) and (\ref{limit2}) hold. \end{lemma} The proof is given in Appendix K. Combining Lemmas \ref{lem3}-\ref{lem5} and noticing the fact that Method III and Method II are equivalent when $\vec{P}\!=\!\vec{0}$, we have the following Theorem \ref{thm4}.
+\begin{lemma} When $N_0\!\to\!0$ and $\infty$, the optimal GMI in Method III is independent of $\vec{P}$ and converges to the optimal GMI with $\vec{P}\!=\!\vec{0}$.
+Moreover, (\ref{p1limit1}) and (\ref{p1limit2}) hold. \end{lemma} The proof is given in Appendix K. Combining Lemmas \ref{p1lem3}-\ref{p1lem5}, and using the fact that Method III and Method II are equivalent with $\vec{P}\!=\!\vec{0}$, we have the following Theorem \ref{thm4}.